Radical right (United States): Alt-right

 The alt-right emerged during the 2016 U.S. presidential election cycle in support of the Donald Trump presidential campaign.
 It draws influences from paleoconservatism, paleolibertarianism, White nationalism, the manosphere, the Dark Enlightenment, identitarianism, and the neoreactionary movement, and it differs from previous radical right-wing movements due to its heavy internet presence on sites such as 4chan.

 Groypers

-Groypers, sometimes called the Groyper Army, are a group of White nationalist and far-right activists, who are notable for their attempts to introduce far-right politics into mainstream conservatism in the United States.
-The group is led by far-right political commentator Nick Fuentes.
+Groypers, sometimes called the Groyper Army, are a group of White nationalist and far-right activists who are notable for their attempts to introduce far-right politics into mainstream conservatism in the United States.
+The group is led by the far-right political commentator Nick Fuentes.